samvartaka/samvartaka.github.io/_posts/2015-11-20-ctb-locker.md

 * If you recovered an AES key, apply it in a brute-force manner to all encrypted files, checking whether it applies to the infovector (if the first 4 plaintext bytes are 'CTB1') or to the file in question

 In order to identify ephemeral keypairs we will scan through the memory dump and look for two 256-bit bytestrings located at 0x70 bytes from eachother (given that the keypair is located at this distance from eachother in the file encryption function stackframe and this distance is static) which form a valid Curve25519 keypair.
-Testing this on a (dummy) memory dump looks as follows:
+Testing this on a (dummy) memory dump looks as follows using this small (and very slow) [demo script](https://github.com/samvartaka/ctb_locker/blob/master/ctb_memhunter.py) i wrote:

 ```python
 python ctb_memhunter.py --dumpfile ./test.dmp --distance 112